jaynagpaul/jaynagpaul.github.io/_posts/2020-8-13-building-an-api-with-deno.md

 ---

 ## Introduction
 The following text contains a tutorial to create an API server using Deno.
 [Deno](https://deno.land) is a programming language designed by Ryan Dahl, the creator of Node.JS.
-By the end of this guide, you will have built a job-board API which can be plugged into a frontend!
+Ryan created Deno to solve common issues in Node.JS which couldn't be solved without an entirely new language.
+Specifically, Deno was created with the goal of making a secure runtime for JavaScript and TypeScript.
+To achieve these goals, Ryan built a language with the same syntax as Javascript/Typescript using Rust and V8, and dubbed it Deno (an anagram of Node).
+Deno's secure runtime and great developer experience, make it an awesome choice for your next project.
+By the end of this guide, you will have built a job-board API which can be plugged into a frontend.

 ## Tutorial